 It is still recommended that pupils limit the amount of equipment they bring between school and home each day.
 Therefore, only essential items please – lunch boxes, hats, coats, reading books and reading diaries.
 PE kits and Forest School kits can be kept in school until they need a wash.

 Book bags are allowed and are preferred to big ruck-sacks.

 In order for us to run wrapround care safely and within the guidance it is important that we know when your child will be attending.
-I am afraid the ad-hoc service that we provided in the past will now come to an end.
 Please ensure that Miss Pritchard has been notified if your child will be attending morning or afterschool club.
 You can contact her on the following email: firstname.lastname@example.org